Animal Rights Resources

 American Anti-Vivisection Society

-The mission of AAVS is to end the use of animals in science through education, advocacy, and the development of alternative methods.
-Founded in 1883, the American Anti-Vivisection Society (AAVS) is the first non-profit animal advocacy and educational organization in the United States dedicated to ending experimentation on animals in research, testing, and education.
-We work with individuals, students and parents, educators, grassroots groups, corporate and government decision makers, and members of the scientific community.
+The mission of the American Anti-Vivisection Society (AAVS) is to end the use of animals in science through education, advocacy, and the development of alternative methods.
+Founded in 1883, it is the first nonprofit animal advocacy and educational organization in the United States dedicated to ending experimentation on animals in research, testing, and education.
+It works with individuals, students and parents, educators, grassroots groups, corporate and government decision makers, and members of the scientific community toward this goal.

 Animal Equality

 Animal Equality is an international organization working with society, governments, and companies to end cruelty to farmed animals.
-As an animal protection organization, we are guided by compassion, determination, and effectiveness.
-We are committed to saving as many animals as possible and to reducing the enormous suffering animals endure on factory farms.
+It is guided by compassion, determination, and effectiveness, committed to saving as many animals as possible and reducing the enormous suffering animals endure on factory farms.

 Animal Legal Defense Fund

-The Animal Legal Defense Fund’s mission is to protect the lives and advance the interests of animals through the legal system.
-The Animal Legal Defense Fund accomplishes this mission by filing high-impact lawsuits to protect animals from harm, providing free legal assistance and training to prosecutors to assure that animal abusers are held accountable for their crimes, supporting tough animal protection legislation and fighting legislation harmful to animals, and providing resources and opportunities to law students and professionals to advance the emerging field of animal law.
+Animal Legal Defense Fund’s mission is to protect the lives and advance the interests of animals through the legal system.
+It accomplishes this by filing high-impact lawsuits to protect animals from harm, providing free legal assistance and training to prosecutors to assure that animal abusers are held accountable for their crimes, supporting tough animal protection legislation and fighting legislation harmful to animals, and providing resources and opportunities to law students and professionals to advance the emerging field of animal law.

 Animal Welfare Information Center

-The Animal Welfare Information Center (AWIC) was established in 1986 as part of the U.S. Department of Agriculture’s (USDA) National Agricultural Library (NAL) in Beltsville, Maryland.
-As a library service, AWIC provides information, products and services related to the improved care and use of animals in research, testing, and teaching as described in the Animal Welfare Act.
+Animal Welfare Information Center (AWIC) was established in 1986 as part of the U.S. Department of Agriculture (USDA)'s National Agricultural Library (NAL) in Beltsville, Maryland.
+It provides information, products and library services related to the improved care and use of animals in research, testing, and teaching as described in the Animal Welfare Act.

 Anonymous for the Voiceless

-Anonymous for the Voiceless (AV) is a not-for-profit animal rights organisation specialising in using conversation and standard practice footage to edify the public about animal exploitation.
-Initially founded in Melbourne, Australia, we are now a global community of like-minded people using our voices for justice for our fellow earthlings.
-With an abolitionist stance against all forms of non-human animal exploitation, we hold street activism events worldwide to edify the public towards supporting animal rights, living vegan and speaking up for the animals.
+Anonymous for the Voiceless (AV) is a nonprofit animal rights organization specializing in using conversation and standard practice footage to edify the public about animal exploitation.
+Initially founded in Melbourne, Australia, it is now a global community of like-minded people using their voices for justice for fellow earthlings.
+With an abolitionist stance against all forms of non-human animal exploitation, it holds street activism events worldwide to edify the public toward supporting animal rights, living vegan, and speaking up for the animals.

 ASPCA